mansar3/CriblAssessment/README.md

 1. ```npm run data```: Pulls ```events.log``` files from containers into local project under ```./output/```
 1. ```npm test```: Runs all tests within the test folder and generates the report.

+### CICD
+This project uses Github Actions for its CI pipeline.
+You can find the workflow runs right above this under the `Actions` tab.
+Currently it is set to only run when something is merged to master OR when manually kicked off.

+There are 3 jobs in the workflow:

+1. Build - Brings up the applications, retrieves the Data, and brings down the containers.
+1. Test - Runs all the mocha tests.
+1. Report - Publishes the report to Github Pages.

+You can find all of the steps related to the CI Pipeline in the project in here: `.github/workflows/main.yml`

 ### Reporting